leoRoss/PQTree/README.md

             Finally, [ {AB}[CD] ] and E are always contiguous: {  [ {AB}[CD] ]  E  }

+Note: This is all done dynamically!

 Visit my [website](http://www.lrossignacmilon.com/projects/ContiguityTree/main.php) for further explanation and examples.

+Interested in the implementation?
+Starting by reading my webpage above, then read ContiguityTree.java, glace at Group.java, read UnorderedIncorporator.java and finally read OrderedIncorporator.java (the most complex process)